jonas-nothnagel/NLP-Project-Documents/README.md

 Finally, the repository also contains a web application written in Python using the streamlit library.
 It allows to test all models and tools and make them acessible for each team member.

+**Each folder has its own documentation to specify what the code inside does.
+The code is commented. **

 Contents
 ========